KoishiMoe/HidePlayer/README.md

 Though generally not necessary, if you face any issues, like mod conflicts, or severe performance drops, you can edit `config/hideplayer.mixin.conf` and disable mixins selectively.
 Please note that this may break the mod functionality.

+## How it works & Limitations

+This mod uses mixins to intercept and modify the behavior of Minecraft's server code.
+It hides players by preventing their data from being sent to clients.
+This brings the following benefits:
+- No client-side modifications required (works with vanilla clients)
+- Impossible for players to bypass the hiding (the client never receives the data)
+- Works on some server interfaces that are not easily modifiable (like server status and query)

+However, it also has some limitations:
+- Some functions this mod injects are called quite frequently, which might cause performance issues (though I haven't noticed any significant impact in my tests)
+- It might not work with some both-side mods, if the mod sends player data to the client in a way that this mod cannot intercept.
+This might cause leaks of hidden player data in some cases, and even crashes the client mod if it tries to access hidden player data.
+As there're so many mods out there, I can't guarantee compatibility with all of them.
+- Players (both the hidden and others) will need to reconnect to the server to reflect any changes in permissions.
+  - This is because, Minecraft does quite a lot of things to tell the client about player joining and leaving.
+After that, the server only sends updates about player data.
+If we modify permissions on the fly, the client will just receive some updates, but without initial data, which is confusing for the client and will cause unexpected behaviors.
+  - Another reason is that, sometimes permission checking is expensive, and we don't want to do it every time the player data is sent to the client.
+So we just check permissions when the player joins, and cache the result.

 ## License

 AGPL-3.0-or-later